King Creek

 King Creek demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rate is 21.7%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 15.5%, followed by graduate diplomas (3.4%) and postgraduate qualifications (2.8%).
-Trade and technical skills are prominent, with 44.2% of residents aged 15+ holding vocational credentials – advanced diplomas (13.4%) and certificates (30.8%).
+The area's university qualification rate is 21.7%, significantly lower than NSW's average of 32.2%.
+Bachelor degrees are the most common at 15.5%, followed by graduate diplomas (3.4%) and postgraduate qualifications (2.8%).
+Vocational credentials are held by 44.2% of residents aged 15+, with advanced diplomas at 13.4% and certificates at 30.8%.
+Educational participation is high, with 29.2% currently enrolled in formal education: 10.4% in secondary, 10.0% in primary, and 2.8% in tertiary education.

-Educational participation is high, with 29.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
 This includes 10.4% in secondary education, 10.0% in primary education, and 2.8% pursuing tertiary education.

 Frequently Asked Questions - Education